Promist-Moon/tp/docs/UserGuide.md

 All of this is displayed done with optimized typing (via a Command Line Interface) layered within graphical display of all the information you need.

-Our **guarantee** is that we can get your contact management tasks done **faster** than all the alternatives.

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />